actionproject-madhav/270_group_project/README.md

 ##  Overview
 **Rollins Tennis Archive** is a Java-based desktop application that stores and displays **player bios** and **match results from the past three seasons** (singles & doubles).
-The system provides an easy-to-use **JavaFX interface** that allows users to browse, search, and analyze player and match data — built to showcase strong **Object-Oriented Programming** principles.
+The system provides an easy-to-use React interface** that allows users to browse, search, and analyze player and match data, built to showcase strong **Object-Oriented Programming** principles.

 ---